I’m just giving them

 Boston Dynamics, Guest Artist-in-Residence with SPOT 2020 - current

-I define myself primarily as a portrait painter, schooled in the European figurative tradition.
-My aim is to deploy this old-fashioned training in contemporary terms, while also referencing the legacy of 20th century avant-garde movements such as Futurism and Precisionism.
+I am schooled in the European figurative tradition of painting.
+My aim is to deploy this old-fashioned training in a contemporary way, while also referencing the legacy of 20th century avant-garde movements such as Futurism, Precisionism, and Pop Art.
 I am working to create a hybrid idiom that relates the grandeur of oil on canvas to the radicalism of machine vision.
-Both humans and machines may ultimately look at these pictures as representations of the past.
-I want to serve both hypothetical viewers.
-I also want to evoke these potential future audiences as context for present-day viewing.
+Both humans and machines may ultimately look at these pictures as representations of the past, and even value the works as collectors.
+I want to serve both audiences.
+I also want to evoke these potential future spectators as context for present-day viewing.

 In my paintings, I treat each machine as an individual.
 I consider my subjects to be noble and beautiful.
 They are manifestations of parsimonious engineering, form following function.
-However I do not look at a machine only in terms of the task for which it was made, but also consider its role as an actor on the broader technological stage.
+However, I do not look at a machine only in terms of the task for which it was made, but also consider its role as an actor on the broader technological stage.
 In this framing, all machines are important, whether or not they were the first of their kind or led to the next stage of progress.
 They are all related, and their most profound impact on society is collective.
-Although my portraits are heroic, they intentionally subvert conventional heroic narratives in order to represent the way in which machines truly operate.
+Although most of my paintings are heroic or mythical, they intentionally subvert conventional heroic narratives and myths in order to represent the way in which machines truly operate.

 Yutta / 2018 Waymo Guest Artist

 Radar Sisters 48 x 48 inch oil / 2018 Residency aboard USS Hornet Aircraft Carrier